mrjoe3012/flat_finder/README.md

-This is a project which searches for flats on rightmove.co.uk and sends email notifications when new ones are avaiable.
+This is a project which searches for flats on various websites and sends email notifications when new ones are avaiable.